chuanwuliu/data-parser/README.md

   * Parse input file with right aligned fields and blank fields
   * Parse file with all blank fields

-In each case, the aumated parsed output is compared with a manually parsed output.
+In each case, the sample input is parsed and its sample output is compared with a manually parsed output.

-In above cases, fields only include letters, digits and pure whitespace character.
+Currently, fields in the fixed width file only include letters, digits and pure whitespace character.
 Fields with more complicated whitespaces such as `\t` and `\r` have not been considered and tested.

-A helper function is built for generating some example files
+A helper function has been built for generating some example files
    ```bash
    python generator.py
    ```